Strategic Planning and Results-based Management

 One of the specific responsibilities of the Bureau of Strategic planning is the implementation of the principles of the results-based management (RBM) approach in programming, monitoring and reporting.

-A central feature of the UN reform, as defined in 1997 by the UN Secretary General in his Programme for Reform, has been to “[…] place greater emphasis on results in planning, budgeting and reporting and shifting the focus of planning, budgeting, reporting and oversight from how things are done to what is accomplished”.
+A central feature of the UN reform, as defined in 1997 by the UN Secretary General in his Programme for Reform, has been to “[…] place greater emphasis on results in planning, budgeting and reporting and shifting the focus of planning, budgeting, management, monitoring, reporting and oversight from how things are done to what is accomplished”.
 The United Nations Organizations have since been undertaking wide-ranging efforts to integrate RBM in their work culture.
 RBM is today one of the five core programming principles applied by the UN country teams in the preparation of common country programming documents such as the UNDAF (United Nations Development Assistance Framework).

 UNESCO has introduced RBM in programming at the end of the 90’s s with the aim of improving programme and management effectiveness.
 This has required a major shift in the programme management culture.
-It implied a change in the way the Organization develops its strategy, designs its programmes, monitors implementation, evaluates and reports on programme execution, and placing the focus on results rather than on activities.
+It implied a change in the way the Organization develops its strategy, designs its programmes, monitors implementation, evaluates and reports on programme execution, and placing the focus on results rather than on activities or outputs/deliverables.

 UNESCO’s RBM Results Chain